|Mission||Educating youngsters to become an informed, committed, and difference-making generation.|

 Younger children have smaller lesson ratios: Children’s House students are typically given individual lessons or work with one partner.
 Students in first through third grades are given lessons in groups of two to six students, and Upper Elementary and Junior High students are given lessons in groups ranging from two to twelve students.

-For an extra fee, we offer in-school private instruction provided by professional musicians in voice, piano, guitar and ukelele, violin, viola and cello, and Latin or African percussion.
+For an extra fee, we offer in-school private instruction provided by professional musicians in voice, piano, guitar and ukelele, violin, viola, and cello.
 Dance lessons in ballet and modern dance will be offered in the early spring of 2020.

 Milwaukee Montessori School offers one-on-one tutoring during or after-school from faculty trained in the Orton-Gillingham method: an explicit, simultaneous, sequential, multi-sensory, and systematic program proven highly effective in increasing academic productivity.
 After conferencing with parents, classroom teachers refer students to the tutoring program if they need help with learning letter sounds, reading acquisition, reading comprehension, reading fluency, spelling, writing skills, and/or memorizing number facts and math operations.
 MMS recommends (2) 45-minute tutoring sessions each week to see the best results.
 Most students begin to see steady progress within 3 to 4-weeks after beginning tutoring.
 Parent conferences are held to review progress after ten tutoring sessions have been completed.

 Written reports on student achievement, effort, and citizenship are sent home in December and June.
 Thirty-minute parent conferences are scheduled in October and March.